ansibleguy/sw_nextcloud/README.md

 * **Warning:** THIS ROLE IS NOT YET IN A STABLE STATE!

+* **Note:** Most of this functionality can be opted in or out using the main defaults file and variables!

 * **Info:** You can add custom config-overrides for PHP and the NextCloud by providing key-value pairs!

   PHP: ```nextcloud.php.cli/srv/fpm/fpm_pool```